-Your guests will certainly appreciate the time and effort you’ve taken to make sure there are Christmas Eve seafood recipes served that are dairy and gluten free.
-Most people I know have to bring their own food to the holiday feast!
+Your guests will appreciate the time and effort taken to make sure there are Christmas Eve seafood recipes that fit in with their dietary needs.

 An oyster chowder recipe inspired by Mark Twain

 We were assigned Twain's Feast: Searching for America's Lost Foods in the Footsteps of Samuel Clemens by Andrew Beahrs.

 I didn’t realize what a gourmand Mark Twain, well, Samuel Clemens, was.

 Documented in his first successful novel, A Tramp Abroad, Mr. Twain took every opportunity to poke fun of the horrid hotel food in Europe and how he couldn’t wait to come back to “a plate of hot buckwheat cakes, with transparent syrup.”

 So different from today’s culinary adventurers who find bliss in every European bistro and sidewalk café and shutter to think of American fast food restaurants!

 I wonder what Mr. Clemens would think of my Easy Dairy Free Oyster Chowder.